Diksha-Maurya/Diksha-Maurya/README.md

 ---

 ## 🎯 Goals for 2025
-- Land a full-time job as a Software Developer, or in AI/ML or Systems Engineering
+- Land a full-time job in the domain of AI/ML Perf. and Systems Engineering
 - Contribute to Open Source Systems Projects
 - Grow deeper into scalable distributed systems